MAGIC: Multi-Agent Argumentation and Grammar Integrated Critiquer: Dataset

 \section{Dataset}

-We identified a gap in AES research due to the limitations of commonly used datasets.
-The NLP research community has invested in compiling essay datasets, most often collected from writers as part of English as a Second Language (L2) exams, e.g. TOEFL11 \cite{blanchard-et-al-toefl11}.
-Feedback to L2 English learners will focus on different qualities than learners with native English who are still developing their writing and critical thinking skills \cite{PAN201660}.
-As for essays written by native speakers of English (L1), the reliance on ASAP-based evaluation limits robust exploration of how to improve AES and feedback to L1 English writers above the 10th grade level \cite{li-ng-2024-icle}.

-Therefore, we seek essays produced by more sophisticated writers of English beyond the 7th--10th graders of the ASAP corpus.
-GRE test-takers are most often students writing at the post-secondary or university level who have more experience and facility with the argumentative essay genre, consisting of a mix of both L1 and L2 English writers.
-ETS has updated and adapted the GRE essay task over the years, yet the core expectation of the essay product---a persuasive, coherent and compelling position on a topic---has remained the same.
-The body of legacy essays and associated feedback is still available to the public and constitutes a valuable resource for benchmarking feedback and scores for systems designed to assist college-level writers \cite{ETS2023GRETest1WritingResponses}.
+We collated exam preparation material published for free by Educational Testing Services (ETS) for Graduate Record Examination (GRE) self-study and exam transparency.
+The GRE exam consists of multiple choice questions and an essay response, and test-takers are most often students writing at the post-secondary or university level who have more experience and facility with the argumentative essay genre, consisting of a mix of both L1 and L2 English writers.

-For evaluation of MAGIC, we collated legacy exam preparation material published by Educational Testing Services (ETS) for the Graduate Record Examination (GRE).
-The Graduate Record Exam consists of multiple choice questions and an essay response.
-This ground truth contains 48 essays in eight essay prompts, each with holistic scores between 0--6 and feedback explaining the score.
-An example of our collected GRE data and a table of sourced practice tests can be found in Appendix~\ref{tab:appendix-gre-sources} and \ref{tab:appendix-dataset-example}.

-All the texts and scores collated as ground truth have been made freely available to the public, and the ground truth is accessible under Fair Use guidelines.
-However, ETS is the formal copyright holder, and the organization has not yet approved publication as a dataset.
+This ground truth evaluation set is comprised of ``Analytical Writing Sample Essays with Commentaries'' from 48 GRE essays in eight essay prompts, each with holistic scores between 1--6 and associated human qualitative feedback based on a provided rubric \cite{ETS2023GRETest1WritingResponses}.

+Furthermore, in order to have corresponding ground truth not only for holistic scores but also on the trait level, we created five trait-based sub-rubrics (T) based on the holistic rubric, where each feature can be scored between 1--6: \begin{itemize} \item[] T1.
+Quality of the response to the prompt \\instructions \item[] T2.
+Considering the complexities of the issue \item[] T3.
+Organizing, developing, and expressing ideas \item[] T4.
+Vocabulary and sentence variety \item[] T5.
+Grammar and mechanics \end{itemize}

+One of the authors with previous experience in GRE essay grading annotated each essay with a 1--6 score for every trait.

+We argue that this dataset is more representative of the typical workloads teachers might encounter in the higher-education classroom, being unable to train large neural AES models because of the scarce data and having to rely on zero-shot approaches.